Brad Parks (author): Career

+Journalism

+After graduating Phi Beta Kappa from Dartmouth College in 1996, he interned at The Washington Post, and was eventually hired full-time by the paper, which assigned him to their bureau in Manassas, Virginia.

+In 1998, he moved to The Star-Ledger in Newark, New Jersey, where he began working as a sports features writer and later as a news feature writer.
+In 2007, "Crossroads", his four-part series on the 1967 Newark riots, won the New Jersey Press Association's top prize for enterprise reporting.

+Fiction

-Parks began writing fiction at age 26 in the cafe at a Barnes & Noble as a way to kill time while his wife was studying for her graduate degree.
+In 2004, Parks began writing fiction in the cafe at a Barnes & Noble as a way to kill time while his wife was studying for her graduate degree.
+Parks has written some of his novels at a Hardee's restaurant.
+In response, in March 2018, Hardee's presented Parks with a plaque and declared him its writer in residence.

+Faces of the Gone

-The inspiration for his first published novel, Faces of the Gone, was a 2004 quadruple homicide in Newark that he covered as a journalist.
-The novel sold to St. Martin's Press/Minotaur Books in 2008 to be published on December 8, 2009.
+The inspiration for his first published novel, Faces of the Gone, was a 2004 quadruple homicide in Newark, New Jersey that he covered as a journalist.

+In 2008, the novel was acquired by St. Martin's Press/Minotaur Books and was published on December 8, 2009.
 Prior to publication, Harlan Coben called it a "terrific debut."
-Library Journal gave it a starred review calling it "the most hilariously funny and deadly serious mystery debut since Janet Evanovich's One for the Money."
+Library Journal gave it a starred review, calling it "the most hilariously funny and deadly serious mystery debut since Janet Evanovich's One for the Money."
 The novel went on to win the 2010 Shamus Award for best first novel; and the 2010 Nero Award for best American mystery.
 Faces of the Gone is the only book to have ever won both awards.

+Eyes of the Innocent

-Parks' second book, Eyes of the Innocent, was based on Parks' reporting of the Subprime mortgage crisis and House flipping that became common in Newark and other cities prior to the Global financial crisis of 2008–2009.
+Parks' second book, Eyes of the Innocent, was based on Parks' reporting of the Subprime mortgage crisis and House flipping that became common in Newark, New Jersey and other cities prior to the 2008 financial crisis.
 It received a starred review from Library Journal, which called it "as good if not better (than) his acclaimed debut."
 The Wall Street Journal described protagonist Ross as "engaging" and said the book was "a capable follow-up to this author's award-winning debut."
 The Free Lance–Star described it as "a book that melds the style of a Bob Woodward and a Janet Evanovich."